HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="top-analytics-solutions-on-ecommerce-sites.png",
-  caption="Top analytics solutions on ecommerce sites", description="A bar chart showing the top Analytics providers for ecommerce platforms in descending order.
+  caption="Top analytics solutions on ecommerce sites.", description="A bar chart showing the top Analytics providers for ecommerce platforms in descending order.
 For mobile Google Analytics has 77% usage, GA Enhanced eCommerce has 22%, Hotjar has 6%, New Relic has 4%, TrackJs has 3%, Yandex.Metrika has 3%, Matomo Analytics has 2%, BugSnag has 2%, Liveinternet has 2%, comScore has 1%, and Quantcast Measure has 1%.
 Desktop usage looks near identical.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=431305389&format=interactive", sheets_gid="618573782",